ankitnwemp/demo/README.md

 - **SDK**: Facilitates interaction with the platform.
 - **Core Services**: Handle processing and data management.

-### Data Flows
-Data flows from user inputs through the API Gateway to the processing services, which interact with storage solutions like S3 and databases like DynamoDB.

 ### Integration Points
 Integration with external systems is managed through secure API endpoints, ensuring seamless data exchange and processing.